 Arthroplasty is a surgical procedure to replace or restore a damaged joint to ease pain and improve mobility, thereby improving the patient’s quality of life.
-Artificial materials, such as metal, polyethylene or ceramics, are used to either resurface the joint, replacing unhealthy parts of the knee and keeping healthy parts, or replace it totally, including cartilage and portions of both the thighbone (femur) and shinbone (tibia), with a prosthesis.
+Artificial materials, such as metal, polyethylene or ceramics, are used to either resurface the joint, replacing unhealthy parts of the knee and keeping healthy parts, or replace it totally, including cartilage and portions of both the thighbone (femur) and shinbone (tibia), with a prosthesis (an artificial joint).

-Visit our Department of Orthopedic Surgery Animations page to see a step-by-step presentation of what happens during a partial or total knee replacement.
+Visit our Department of Orthopaedic Surgery Animations page to see a step-by-step presentation of what happens during a partial or total knee replacement.

 Click on the image for a larger view.

 Who Should Get a Knee Replacement?

 The knee joint, which acts as the hinge between the femur (thighbone) and the tibia (shin), is one of the most commonly replaced human joints.
 The knee, like the hip, bears a lot of weight, making it particularly susceptible to the debilitating effects of arthritis – osteoarthritis, which wears down cartilage, or rheumatoid arthritis, tissue inflammation leading to the destruction of cartilage and bone.